smf-steve/mips_subroutine/README.md

         * The subroutine returns the a flattend string from the command-line arguments
      1. Usage example:
         ```
-        $ mips_subroutine -A flatten 1 2 3 4 5 6
+        $ mips_subroutine -A vector-add 1 2 3 4 5 6
-        this is 1 flatten   string
+        21
         $
         ```
+     1. MIPS Register Assignment: $a0=A.length, $a1=\&A; $v0=21
-     1. Comments: The `-S` option specifies that all command-line arguments are passed as strings.
+     1. Comments: The `-A` option specifies that all command-line arguments are passed as an array.

 1. Subroutine Name: flatten